Recap from part I – Macroeconomics Fundamentals

 It is important to mention the fact that the Modern Money view is supported by historical and anthropological evidence while there is no evidence supporting the traditional barter and efficiency view.

 For the past 4000 years, at least, we have had Modern Money.

 (J. M. Keynes, “A Treatise on Money ”, 1930)

 Why is money accepted?

-The Modern Money approach to the historical evolution of money clearly identifies the government (the center) as the main actor able to create money (by issuing tokens) and enforce its acceptance (by requiring the tokens in tax payments).
+The Modern Money approach to the historical evolution of money clearly identifies the government (the centre) as the main actor able to create money (by issuing tokens) and to enforce its acceptance (by requiring back the tokens in tax payments).

 Why does the private sector accept the currency issued by the government?

 The government currency is accepted because it can be used in exchange for something…